ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 In addition, you can use the `Collection inclusion criteria checklist <https://github.com/ansible-collections/overview/blob/main/collection_checklist.md>`_.

-In addition, you can use the `Collection inclusion criteria checklist <https://github.com/ansible-collections/overview/blob/main/collection_checklist.md>`_.

 Every rejected candidate will get feedback from the :ref:`community_steering_committee` based on a decision made in a dedicated :ref:`community topic<creating_community_topic>`.

 Feedback and communications